bpgschmidt/movie-quiz-copy/README.md

 The UI is done using Tailwind for straightforward CSS usage with directly adaptable class names in the divs.
 We have finished a frontPage view with a dropdown navbar for about-view, scoreboard-view and hyperlink to imdb.
 We have an about-view finished that describes the app and a quizView which is nearly finished.
 We have started a scoreboard view which is dependent on the score from the model.
 ## Back end
 We have a model, an app file, presenters for our views and an index.
 The routing and passing of props is not fully realized as we are seeing trouble with react.
-# Your project file structure (short description/purpose of each file)
+# Project file structure (short description/purpose of each file)
 ## apiSource
 This one is equivalent to dishSource in the labs and is used to fetch data from the api.